Science reveals male widow spider’s dastardly deeds

 Well, pity them no more.

-Widow spider males have developed a rather gruesome method of saving their own skins, scientists revealed on Wednesday.
+Widow spider males have developed a rather gruesome method of saving their own skins, scientists revealed yesterday.

 To avoid becoming the lunch of adult females, some males have taken to inseminating juveniles which have no external genitalia yet – penetrating right through their exoskeletons to deposit sperm.